microsoft/vscode-cpptools/Extension/walkthrough/install-compiler-windows.md

    ![Developer Command Prompt](developer-cmd-prompt-menu.png)

    >**Note**: To use MSVC from the command line or VS Code, you must run from a **Developer Command Prompt for VS**.
-An ordinary shell such as PowerShell, Bash, or the Windows command prompt does not have the necessary path environment variables set
+An ordinary shell such as PowerShell, Bash, or the Windows command prompt does not have the necessary path environment variables set.